To add heat or remove temperature and humidity in the form of condensation and promote clean air in a building.

 A laminated electrical board, usually fitted with electronic components used in furnaces, boilers, air handlers and condensers to control most of the functions of the equipment.
 Some of these boards also have relays on them.
 To see a board click here See a Printed Circuit Board

-A "PUMP" used in air conditioning systems and usually located in the CONDENSER to move a refrigerant through an EV APORA TOR and back to a CONDENSER.
-This compressor changes the temperature and state of the refrigerant if it is operating correctly.
-Located in the CONDENSER.
+A "PUMP" is used in air conditioning systems and usually located in the CONDENSER to move a refrigerant through an EVAPORATOR and back to a CONDENSER.
+This compressor changes the temperature and state of the refrigerant if it is operating correctl and is located in the CONDENSER.
 This is the most expensive part of an air conditioning system to replace and should be checked yearly by a professional service technician.

 The piece of equipment used to remove the heat that has already been removed from a building.
-Usually located at ground level, but can be mounted on a roof.
+It is usually located at ground level, but can be mounted on a roof.

-A series of aluminum or copper tubes with aluminum plates or spinney fins attached to them used to dissipate heat which the COMPRESSOR has removed from the building.
-Located in the CONDENSER.
+A series of aluminum or copper tubes, with aluminum plates or spinney fins attached to them, are used to dissipate heat, which the COMPRESSOR has removed from the building.
+This is located in the CONDENSER.

 An electrical relay which controls the flow of electricity to different components in the system.

 An electrical box used to shut off equipment for servicing.
 Some of these have fuses or circuit breakers in them.

 A fiberglass sheet, usually used to build plenums, trunks drops and sometimes ducts themselves in a typical building duct system